nursedaturkcan/nursedaturkcan/README.md

 ### Hi there 👋
-I know C#, SQL, .NetFramework, and OOP .Now I'm learning HTML, CSS,Bootstrapt, JavaScript and React.
+I know  HTML, CSS,Bootstrapt, JavaScript and React.
 I'm excited to start building my own projects and learning more about web development.
-🎓 I'm currently enrolled in a 6-month front-end development course.

 ❤️ I'm passionate about learning new technologies and building projects.
 🔭 I'm currently working on some small projects to practice my skills.
 🥅Goals